Ryan Newman (racing driver): Whelen Modified Tour

 On April 1, 2022, Newman returned to the NASCAR Whelen Modified Tour, driving the SS Racing No. 39 at the 2022 Virginia is for Racing Lovers 150 at Richmond Raceway.
 He led a few laps early in the race, but faded to a thirteenth-place finish.

+Major crashes

+Newman has been involved in a number of severe crashes during his career, the worst being at the 2020 Daytona 500 where he was hospitalized.
+Newman also flipped at Daytona in 2003 and Talladega in 2009.
+He flipped onto his side two other times in 2003, at Talladega to spark a 27-car accident, and during practice at Watkins Glen.
+Newman also had airborne cars land on top of his car at Talladega in 2009, 2013, and 2018, and Kansas in 2018.

 Post-NASCAR career

 Newman joined the SRX Series for the 2022 season.
 He finished second in the drivers' championship with a win at Stafford.
-In 2023 he won the championship after winning the second Stafford race.
+In 2023, he won the championship after winning the second Stafford race.

 Since 2024, Newman has competed in the SMART Modified Tour for Coulter Motorsports.
 His first win came in 2025 at Orange County Speedway.

 Personal life

 Newman was born December 8, 1977, in South Bend, Indiana.
 He graduated from Purdue University in 2001 with a B.S. in engineering.
 He has a sister, Jamie.
 Newman was married to Krissie, and they have two daughters.

 Newman's car was featured on the cover of the 2005 EA Sports computer game NASCAR SimRacing, and he was actively involved in its development.

 Newman was on an episode of American Pickers, buying bumper cars for his children.

 On February 13, 2020, Newman announced that he and his wife, Krissie, would "amicably separate."
 The couple added that they will remain friends, raise their daughters together, and continue to run Rescue Ranch.